Minimum Tank Size: 10 Gallons

 In the wild, mosquitofish primarily eat small insects, larvae and small amounts of plant material and algae.
 They will also consume massive amounts of mosquito larvae, and the females have been known to consume more than their body weight in a single day.

 In the home aquarium they should be fed a high quality flake food, along with live or frozen foods.
-I personally use New Life Spectrum Small Fish Formula, which I consider to be one of the best prepared foods on the market.
+I personally use Hikari Micro Wafers, which I consider to be one of the best prepared foods on the market.
 Their favorite frozen foods are bloodworms, daphnia and brine shrimp and they will also greedily eat any live foods that are offered.

 Their preferred live food is obviously mosquito larvae, but that can be hard to come by and there can be certain legal ramifications relating to breeding mosquitos.
 Most areas prohibit the breeding of mosquitos, and you should check with your local authorities before attempting to breed them.
 If you are able to breed mosquito larvae, then be sure to harvest it completely so that no larvae are able to mature into adult mosquitos.